-- your coverage stops - your dependent stops being an eligible dependent for example, if your dependent becomes age 26 on September 15, your dependent's coverage would continue through September 30.
+- · your coverage stops; or - your dependent stops being an eligible dependent for example, if your dependent becomes age 26 on September 15, your dependent's coverage would continue through September 30.

 In the event of your death while you are covered under the Plan as a member, benefits for your spouse and covered dependent children will extend for a period of 90 days following the date of your death and will end on the last day of that month.
-When this period ends, your spouse and/or covered dependent children may be eligible for COBRA continuation coverage (see page 24)
+This extension of benefits will not apply to spouses and dependents who have other group coverage or eligibility for Medicare at the time of the members' death (see page 24).